 The taste is unusual at first, but really refreshing on a hot day, or to go with hot food.
 It has a salty, sweet and sour taste.
 You could serve this as a pre-dinner drink just with some papadoms and chutneys.

-- Combine all the ingredients in a jug and mix until jaggery has dissolved.
+- Combine all the ingredients in a jug and mix until the jaggery has dissolved.

-- Put ice cubes in two large glasses, add lemon slices and pour content of jug into the glasses.
+- Put ice cubes in two large glasses, add lemon slices and pour the contents of the jug into the glasses.

 - Garnish with mint leaves and serve.

 - For presentation, line the rim of the glass with black salt.